vsingh2110/nextjs-phantom/phantom-nextjs/docs/dev-notes/2025-07-12-testimonials-carousel-implementation.md

 - **User Feedback:** Confirmed the new compact look and consistent section titles.

 ### **3. Our Process Section – Responsive Images**
-- **User Request:** Use device-specific images (horizontal for desktop, vertical for mobile) with Tailwind’s responsive utilities.
+- **User Request:** Use device-specific images (horizontal for desktop, vertical for mobile) with Tailwind's responsive utilities.
 - **Actions:**
-  - Implemented logic to show horizontal images on desktop and vertical images on mobile, using Tailwind’s responsive classes.
+  - Implemented logic to show horizontal images on desktop and vertical images on mobile, using Tailwind's responsive classes.
   - Added clear comments to prevent future confusion.
   - Ensured the process image fills the available width, with responsive max-widths and comments.
   - Confirmed similar logic in the HeroSlider.